fulcrologic/fulcro-inspect/README.md

 That preload is actually part of Fulcro 3.x itself.

+In case you are having trouble to run the extension on Chrome, try to unblock third part cookies:

+1. Go to chrome://settings/content/cookies
+2. Uncheck Block third-party cookies
+3. Restart browser

 ## Using the Fulcro 3.x Electron App

 Fulcro Inspect now has a standalone electron app.
 This only works with